 This significant and continuous investment of brands in innovation, research and consumer insights has clear benefits for society and the European economy.
 On the consumers’ side, brands provide a broad and widely available product range and diversity, enable consumers to conveniently distinguish different products, base their choice on informed judgments of quality, reliability and suitability, and ultimately deliver higher value from higher quality at competitive prices.
 From an economic point of view, branding is associated with a more dynamic response by producers to consumer needs and to competitive activity.
 Branded businesses invest more in innovation, which in turn leads to business and employment growth.
 In mature markets, growth does not come from selling the same products to more people, but is achieved through the trade of improved products and the development of completely new products.

-Intellectual property-intensive industries account for almost 40% of all jobs generated in the EU and over 40% of the EU’s GDP.
-It is this very success that makes brands vulnerable to another of the world’s fastest-growing industries: counterfeiting and piracy, which now accounts for 3.3% of global trade (USD 509 billion) and 6.8% of all imports into the EU (USD 134 billion), a growth of 35% in just 3 years.
+IP-intensive industries account for almost 40% of EU jobs and 47% of its GDP.
+It is this very success that makes brands vulnerable to another of the world’s fastest-growing industries: counterfeiting and piracy, which now accounts for 2.5% of global trade (USD 464 billion) and 5.8% of all EU imports.
+Any brand, in any category, faces this menace.
+Counterfeiters, increasingly linked to organised crime, sell all types of fake, sub-standard or non-compliant products, harming consumers, evading taxes, damaging the environment and attacking the creators on whose innovation and competitiveness we rely.

 Brands are now fully digital in all aspects of their business.
 From research and development, to production, level of customisation, logistics, distribution, sale and the services created with the products.